Sinulog: Arrival of López de Legazpi

-Today
+Recent

 Since the 16th century, there has been great devotion to the Santo Niño in Philippine popular piety, particularly in the Visayas.
 Pilgrims from different parts of Cebu and the rest of the country make a yearly journey to the church to take part in the procession and festival.
 Starting in 1980, the Cebu City government organized the Sinulog Festival and eventually gave incentives also to tribal dance groups.

 The first Sinulog parade was held on January 20, 1980, organized by Dávid Odilao, then regional director of the Ministry of Youth and Sports Development, with the Sinulog conceptualized to be a "true Cebuano festival", comparable to the Dinagyang of Iloilo and the Ati-atihan of Aklan, both of which also celebrate the feast of Santo Niño.
 The idea caught on, and under the direction of then-Cebu City mayor Florentino Solon, the project was led by the Cebu City Historical Committee.

 In the 2000s and early 2010s, law and order during the Sinulog celebration was an issue.
-Large street parties were celebrated throughout the city, notably along General Maxilom Avenue (also known as Mango Avenue) and the Baseline area along Juana Osmeña Street.
+Large street parties were celebrated throughout the city, notably along General Maxilom Avenue, also known as Mango Avenue, and the Baseline area along Juana Osmeña Street.
 Rowdy partygoers often caused trouble, and many were later found sleeping along the city's streets due to intoxication.
 In 2016, street parties along the Sinulog carousel route were banned in an effort to control most of these disturbances.

 The Devotee City, a temporary settlement consisting of reused shipping containers, was launched in 1996 to accommodate devotees traveling from far-flung areas who had no other place to stay in the city.
 It has usually been located in the open space surrounding the Compania Maritima building, only a few meters away from the Magellan's Cross and the Basilica del Santo Niño.

 The festival was cancelled in 2021 due to the COVID-19 pandemic, and again in 2022 due to the devastation caused by Typhoon Rai to Cebu.
 In 2023, the grand parade was moved to South Road Properties from the Cebu City Sports Center, its longtime home.
 It was moved back in August 2024, after two years.

-Cebuanos also celebrate Sinulog worldwide in Filipino communities, such as the "Winter Sinulog", held in January in cold countries, and "Summer Sinulog", held in August in Philadelphia, US.